 Artful Gifts Madison

-press release: Artful Gifts Madison is an informal collective featuring the work of three sisters who have much more in common than family ties.
-All are interested in creating and sharing unique, affordable, usable art.

-Sisters Annette (Kellor) Knapstein, Eileen Kellor and Kristine Kellor will host their Artful Gift Sale on Friday, November 3 from 1-5 pm, November 4 from 10 am-5 pm, and on Sunday, November 5 from 11 am-4 pm at 6225 University Avenue, Suite 101.
-There is ample free parking on site.
+press release: Artful Gifts Madison is an informal collective featuring the work of three sisters who create unique, affordable, usable art.
+Annette Knapstein, Eileen Kellor and Kristine Kellor will host their Artful Gift Sale on Friday, November 9, from 10 am-5 pm and Saturday, November 10, from 10 am-5 pm at 6225 University Avenue, Suite 101.
+Admission is free and there is free parking on site.

-A wide selection of items will be available including jewelry, hand-painted silk scarves, quilts, pillows, table runners, tote bags, zipper bags, photography, felted purses, acrylic, encaustic and alcohol ink wall art and more.
+A wide selection of items will be available including jewelry, hand-painted silk scarves, quilts, pillows, small watercolor, mixed media, alcohol ink and photographic art; market totes, essential oil bags, ornaments, felted wool purses and more.
 Many items will be available for $25 or less.